svm-samaj/samuhlagna/README.md

 Run the FastAPI server with Uvicorn:

 uvicorn main:app --reload --port 8002
-The backend will be accessible at: samuhlagna-production.up.railway.app
+The backend will be accessible at: https://samuhlagna-production.up.railway.app

 --------------------------------------------------------------------------------